Skip to main content

 When an extension or splitter is used, it can cause interference for a few reasons:

-• Signal attenuation: OBD-II signals are sent at a specific voltage level and frequency.
+• Signal attenuation: OBD2 signals are sent at a specific voltage level and frequency.
 When the extension or splitter is added, the signal can weaken or attenuate, leading to reduced signal strength, and possible errors in data transmission.

 • Crosstalk: Crosstalk is a phenomenon where signals transmitted on one wire can interfere with signals transmitted on another wire.
-When an OBD-II extension or splitter is used, crosstalk can occur between the wires, causing errors in data transmission.
+When an OBD2 extension or splitter is used, crosstalk can occur between the wires, causing errors in data transmission.

 Using Splitters and Extensions With Bouncie